 How do I find out if I have completed the educational requirements and experience requirements to take the Architecture Registration Exam?

-Did you know you can borrow study materials for the Architect Registration Examination (ARE) from the AIA Baltimore Chapter House?
+Did you know you can borrow study materials for the Architect Registration Examination (ARE) from the AIA Baltimore’s Center for Architecture and Design?
 Borrowing study materials are free and materials can be checked out for a maximum of 2 weeks.
 Borrowers who do not return study materials on time will be charged full price for those materials.

 This benefit extends to AIA Baltimore members only.

 Contact Katherine Somerville, Education and Outreach Manager, for more information.

 Brian Kelly, AIA, Univ, MD Chair / Architecture Program;